wakiyamap/lnd/docs/INSTALL.md

 lnd --bitcoin.active --bitcoin.testnet --debuglevel=debug --btcd.rpcuser=kek --btcd.rpcpass=kek --externalip=X.X.X.X
 ```

-#### Running lnd using the bitcoind or litecoind backend
+#### Running lnd using the bitcoind or monacoind backend

-The configuration for bitcoind and litecoind are nearly identical, the following
+The configuration for bitcoind and monacoind are nearly identical, the following
-steps can be mirrored with loss of generality to enable a litecoind backend.
+steps can be mirrored with loss of generality to enable a monacoind backend.
 Setup will be described in regards to `bitcoind`, but note that `lnd` uses a
-distinct `litecoin.node=litecoind` argument and analogous subconfigurations
+distinct `monacoin.node=monacoind` argument and analogous subconfigurations
-prefixed by `litecoind`.
+prefixed by `monacoind`.

 To configure your bitcoind backend for use with lnd, first complete and verify
 the following: